mehkey/go-echo-pastebin-web-service/README.md

 User should be able to set a custom time on the pastebin
 7. All the content in pastebin is Text only.
 8. Is there a character limit?
 Maximum words is 1000 words.
-9. How many users are create a pastebin every day?
-10. The URL link should be of uniform length.
-10 Characters.